matheuscscp/gke-metadata-server/README.md

 #### Verify the Timoni Module image

-For verifying the image of a given Timoni Module GitHub Release (tags `timoni-v{timoni_version}`), download the digest file `timoni-digest.txt` attached to the Github Release and use it with `cosign`:
+For verifying the OCI Timoni Module of a given release, download the digest file `timoni-digest.txt` attached to the Github Release and use it with `cosign`:

 ```bash
 cosign verify ghcr.io/matheuscscp/gke-metadata-server-timoni@$(cat timoni-digest.txt) \